Fraternity and Sorority Life

 Panhellenic Primary Recruitment

-The Panhellenic Association will be hosting Sorority Recruitment from Thursday August 30 - Monday September 3, 2018.
+The Panhellenic Association will be hosting Sorority Recruitment from Thursday September 12 - 16, 2019.
 Panhellenic Sorority Recruitment is a process which allows all interested women to attend events from the four Panhellenic sororities we have on campus and select the organization that is the best fit for them.
-Registration for Panhellenic Sorority Formal Fall Recruitment is open.
-Register Here >
+Registration for Panhellenic Sorority Formal Fall Recruitment will open soon.
+There is a $35.00 registration fee associated with formal recruitment.

 Information for Parents